Samsung Galaxy Z Flip 3 Review: Flippin’ great… except for the battery life

 Quick verdict: Samsung's Galaxy Z Flip 3 is here, and we've gone hands on with the company's more affordable, more durable folding phone.

 |Launch price (RRP)||$0|

-The first generation of foldable phones resulted in plenty of excitement owing to their underlying technology.
-However, their odd design choices and durability raised concerns.
+The first generation of Samsung foldable phones resulted in plenty of excitement owing to their underlying technology.
+However, the odd design choices and durability raised concerns.

 The second generation devices solved most of the design issues.
 Still, the durability concerns remained.